apetsiuk/PrusaSlicer/README.md

 - :x: Visualize processed g-code in GUI window
 - :x: Implement slide bar for clustered g-code regions in GUI

-**The current fork only works with single-object FFF projects in the PrusaSlicer console version.**

-**To switch off the ATC version: change the "allow_layer_batching" variable to "false" (bool allow_layer_batching = false) in PrusaSlicer.cpp and rebuild the source.**

 ### Required slicing parameters
 - Disable skirt/brim ((Print settings -> Skirt and brim -> Skirt -> Loops = 0)